dmuktro/learn-class1/README.md

 # test-html

 **hello**, *everyone!*

-this is my inital Gist on GitHub
+This is my inital repo Gist on GitHub

 ---- All the best to all of us !!